Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Analyses and Discussion

+To further analysis the effectiveness of our data augmentation method, we vary the number of human annotated examples for fine-tuning BERT or model pre-trained on \wikiref{}.
+Here we take DUC 2007 for evaluation, and the joint of DUC 2005 and 2006 for training.
+As shown in Figure~\ref{fig:aug_ablation}, we can see that our data augmentation method obtains consistent improvement over the BERT fine-tuning with various number of data.
+Using either DUC 2005 alone or DUC 2006 alone yields inferior performance than using both.
+In addition, the \textit{red} horizontal dashed line shows that the pre-trained model performs as well as fine-tuning BERT using approximately 30\% of the data.
+The \textit{blue} horizontal dashed line shows that using the same amount of the data with our data augmentation outperforms full data BERT fine-tuning.

-The improvement introduced by using the \wikiref{} dataset as augmentation data is traceable.
-At first, the document in the DUC datasets are news articles and we crawl newspaper webpages as one source of the \wikiref{} documents.
-Secondly, queries in the \wikiref{} dataset are hierarchical that specify the aspects it focuses on gradually.
-This is similar to the DUC datasets that queries are composed of several narratives to specify the desired information.
-The key difference is that queries in the \wikiref{} dataset are composed of key words, while the ones in the DUC datasets are mostly natural language.
-At last, we construct the \wikiref{} dataset to be a large-scale query-focused summarization dataset that contains more than 280,000 examples.
-In comparison, the DUC datasets contain only 145 clusters with around 10,000 documents.
-Therefore, query relevance and sentence context can be better modeled using data-driven neural methods with \wikiref{}.
-And it provides a better starting point for fine-tuning on the DUC datasets.
+Three characteristics of the \wikiref{} make it an effective augmentation data for the DUC benchmarks.
+At first, their documents share the same domain.
+The DUC documents are news articles.
+We also crawl newspaper webpages as one source of the \wikiref{} documents.
+Secondly, queries in the \wikiref{} dataset are in nature hierarchical that specify the focused aspects gradually.
+This intrinsic is in line with the DUC queries composed of several narratives to specify the desired information.
+It makes the model transfer to the DUC datasets more easily.
+At last, we construct the \wikiref{} dataset to be a large-scale query-focused summarization dataset that contains more than $280,000$ examples, which is in sharp contrast to the DUC datasets containing only $145$ clusters with around $10,000$ documents in total.
+The large size improves the coverage.
+Query relevance and sentence context can be better modeled using data-driven neural methods with \wikiref{}.
+The above characteristics together contribute to the effective augmented data for query-focused summarization.